Hyperhelium/Narcissism-Traits-Datascience/README.md

 Explores co-occurrence of traits and compares findings with DSM-5 clinical criteria.

+Important: This is not strictly scientific research; it's a Data Science project for an online course from Codecademy, it was created on data from Kaggle, which was carefully analyzed but it definitely does not satisfy strict scientific procedures.

 🌟 Why the project might be useful

 This work provides: